Chess City: Controversy

-Kalmykia is a stagnant republic of approximately 300,000 people located in the barren steppe regions in the southeastern corner of Europe.
+Kalmykia is a republic of approximately 300,000 people located in the barren steppe regions in the southeastern corner of Europe.
 Without much in terms of natural resources, the nation is economically depressed and many of its citizens live in poverty.
 As a result, the construction of the opulent Chess City was greatly criticized for spending large sums of money on a tourist resort.
 Chess tournament winners are sometimes rewarded with a diamond tiara.
 Additionally, the desert climate of the area puts many of the planned expansions for Chess City, like the water sports complex, under scrutiny.